zilishen/documentation/content/nginx/admin-guide/installing-nginx/installing-nginx-docker.md

 Next, pull the image you need from `private-registry.nginx.com`.

 To pull an image, replace `<version-tag>` with the specific NGINX Plus version or the NGINX Plus version and OS version you need.
-For example, `r32-ubi-9`.

 For NGINX Plus, run: